OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc scale dc/pysimple --replicas=1

 ## Investigating resiliance
-Let's see what happens if your pod dies.
+Let's see what happens if your container (**Pod) dies.

+>   It will more dramatic if you have the console's application **Overview**
+    screen visible while you run the next few commands.

 First list your pods:

     oc get pod

-You should see your pod listed.
-Copy its name (something like `pysimple-1-4df47a5`).
+...and copy its name (something like `pysimple-1-4df47a5`).

 Now let's delete the pod, simulating the situation where it might have crashed, or the server on which it was running crashed.